AplosAnalytics/docs.aplosanalytics.com/docs/api/executions/run_execution.md

 ### Full Payload Example

 Below is a full sample of the payload.
 The `meta_data` is just an example and can be formatted with any valid JSON or a simple value for a text block.

+As you can see the `meta_data` can be useful for storing additional data along with your analysis.

+The `configuration` includes the necessary parameters that are required to run your analysis.

+> [!TIP]
+> For now you don't need to know the details of the configuration file.
+We have fully functioning samples to help you get started.

 <CodeBlock
     src="https://raw.githubusercontent.com/AplosAnalytics/docs.aplosanalytics.com/main/docs/samples/payloads/payload_sample.json"
     link="https://github.com/AplosAnalytics/docs.aplosanalytics.com/blob/main/docs/samples/payloads/payload_sample.json"
     lang="json"
+    :highlightLines=[2,6,22]
     >
 </CodeBlock>

+## Response

 ## Example with 🐍 Python